 Donald Putterman is a well-known and respected San Francisco litigator in practice for almost forty-five years.
 Don concentrates his practice on complex, often highly-charged civil litigation requiring intense discovery, analysis and presentation of complicated factual and legal issues, including via extended trials, appeals and arbitrations.
 Typical cases are in the areas of business torts and unfair competition, commercial contract disputes, trade secrets (including but not limited to employment matters implicating trade secrets), fraud, breach of fiduciary duty, corporate and partnership governance, real property, defamation, trusts, attorney and accounting malpractice, and defense of class action consumer cases.
 Don also provides civil litigation representation in complex, high-value family law cases.
 Don’s cases usually involve overlap between several of these areas and are often unusual if not actually unique.
 Don’s experience also extends to fiduciary investigations and advising corporate directors, officers and general counsel on sensitive litigation-related and corporate governance issues.

 Don appears in state and federal trial level and appellate courts throughout California and elsewhere and before JAMS and AAA arbitrators, and is an experienced trial, appellate and arbitration advocate; for example, within the last few years he argued a significant jurisdiction case before the Minnesota Supreme Court.
 He is at his best when clients are confronted with challenging circumstances requiring aggressive and focused attention and advocacy, strategic thinking and objective counseling to navigate perilous waters.

-In addition to having argued numerous unpublished California and federal appellate cases, reported California and federal appellate cases in which Don has appeared as counsel of record include the following:
+In addition to having argued numerous unpublished California and federal appellate cases, and appeared and argued before the Minnesota Court of Appeal and Supreme Court, reported California and federal appellate cases, and in the Minnesota Supreme Court, in which Don has argued and/or appeared as counsel among others include the following:

 California Supreme Court